JakeMaldonado/jakexpress/README.md

 #### use

-`use` is what you want to add to express, it will be added via:
+`use` is what you want to add to express, it will be added in express like:
 `app.use(YOUR PARAM);`

 `use` should be an array.